• About Us

 • Contact Form/Newsletter

-Home BRCAT&T Short Hill Mountain Facility
+Home Education and StewardshipAT&T Short Hill Mountain Facility

 AT&T Short Hill Mountain Facility

-May 19, 2016 | BRC, Education and Stewardship |
+May 19, 2016 | Education and Stewardship |

 With little public notice or input, the Loudoun County Planning Commission has voted to approve AT&T’s request for a commission permit to build a 160,000 square foot (3.5 acre), 35 foot tall facility on the ridge of Short Hill Mountain in western Loudoun.
 The Commission’s recommendation for approval will be presented to the Loudoun County Board of Supervisor’s at their May 19th meeting at the County building in Leesburg at 5:00 p.m.
 There will be a community meeting at the Lovettsville Game Association building on May 23rd, at 7:00 p.m.
 Friends of the Blue Ridge Mountains, along with the Blue Ridge Coalition stand in opposition to this proposed facility and the significant impact it will have on the economic and environmental life of the Blue Ridge.